 Business professionals can prepare themselves for leadership roles in administration by advancing their understanding of business practices.
 To this end, an online Master of Business Administration curriculum is tailored to provide students with the skills they need to effectively manage the professional scenarios that they may face in the future.
-In addition to exposing students to advanced business concepts, an online MBA curriculum also gives business professionals the opportunity to specialize in a range of different degree concentrations, such as accounting, management, marketing, sport and entertainment management, and process and project management.
+In addition to exposing students to advanced business concepts, an online MBA curriculum also gives business professionals the opportunity to specialize in a range of different degree concentrations, such as accounting, management, marketing, software development, and process and project management.

 Skills, Concepts, and Opportunities Gained with an MBA Degree

 MBA programs may offer you the chance to develop or explore a range of different skills, concepts, and opportunities, such as:

 - Professional Networking.
 Making professional connections is essential to a business career.
 Regularly participating in online MBA classes and group assignments provides a great opportunity to sharpen your ability to network and build relationships with other business-minded individuals.
 As you learn the basic principles of developing cohesive networks among your colleagues, you can gain hands-on practice in using professional networking as a means of exposing yourself to advantageous career opportunities.

 - Technical Proficiency.
 Advanced occupations in many business disciplines, such as finance and marketing, often require the frequent use of complex software applications.
 Therefore, MBA students are taught how to navigate the common software platforms that they may encounter throughout their careers.
 By building up experience using a variety of different applications, you can develop a fundamental understanding of how different software platforms function, thereby allowing you to adapt quickly if an employer switches to a new system or if you move to a new job that uses an unfamiliar platform.